doe300/OHMComm/README.md

 This program is currently developed under linux (Fedora 22) and Windows (7/8) and tested under Mac OS X.

 OHMComm is based upon [RtAudio](http://www.music.mcgill.ca/~gary/rtaudio/) and therefore supports all audio-libraries supported by RtAudio (see [RtAudio API-Notes](http://www.music.mcgill.ca/~gary/rtaudio/apinotes.html)).
 The audio-data are (optionally but highly recommended) encoded with the included [opus-codec](http://www.opus-codec.org/).
+As of version 0.8, RtAudio as well as Opus are optional and [PortAudio](http://www.portaudio.com/) is also supported as audio-library.

 ## Build it